I've been coming back to this piece of writing over and over again these past few days.

 When I started the project, I had written about 14 poems upfront.
 It felt like a lot of inventory at the beginning of the project, but days have a tendency to pass by quickly, and I soon found myself left with only four or five more poems to tide me over for the next few days.

 I was so stressed about it that getting to work and writing down stuff became a nightmare.
-I remember that one day when the words wouldn't come, and my mind so full of the thoughts of these elusive verses.
+I remember that one day when the words wouldn't come, and my mind so full of the thoughts of these elusive verses, that I was hardly present during the moments of the day.

 Whether I was cooking or playing with D or running errands, I was just not there.
 Not present at all.
 But caught up in this massive swirl of thoughts - I need to write, I wish I had more time to write, Why am I cooking?, Why did KrA end up with a fractured leg?, I wish D were in school, I am not doing enough for D, I shouldn't worry so much otherwise D will become like me, Gosh, what will happen if D ends up like me with depression or anxiety or worse?, D doesn't have any friends or family around, D doesn't have playdates, D has begun sorting his tiles by colour, is that a sign of anxiety? ... and so on, and so on ...